tspascoal-ce-dev/ghas-workshop/_labs/lab2.md

   ![image](images/lab-2-2-2.png)
 </details>

 6. Scroll down and let's click on one of the SQL injection alerts.
-These can be found by searching for the title **Database query built from user-controlled sources**.
+These can be found by searching for the title `"Database query built from user-controlled sources"`.
 7. After clicking into one of the alerts, we should notice a few things:
    - The severity of the alert
    - The CWE(s) of the alert with a hyperlink